 The Company was incorporated on 28 May 2014 and registered in Guernsey as a Closed-ended Collective Investment Scheme.
-The Company's registered office is BNP Paribas House, St Julian's Avenue, St Peter Port, Guernsey, GY1 1WA.
-The Company's Ordinary Shares were admitted to the FCA's Official List and to trading on the Main Market of the London Stock Exchange on 14 July 2014.
+On 1 June 2024, the Company's registered office changed from BNP Paribas House, St Julian's Avenue, St Peter Port, Guernsey, GY1 1WA to 1st Floor, Royal Chambers, St Julian's Avenue, St Peter Port, Guernsey GY1 3JX.

+The Company's Ordinary Shares were admitted to the Equity Shares (Commercial Companies) ("ESCC") category, formerly the Premium Segment, of the UK Listing Authority's Official List and to trading on the Main Market of the London Stock Exchange on 14 July 2014.
 The 2016 C Shares are listed separately on the Main Market of the London Stock Exchange and were admitted on 12 December 2016.
 The investments held by the 2016 C Shares are accounted for and managed as a separate pool of assets in accordance with the Company's investment policy.
 Shared expenses are split between Ordinary Shares and 2016 C Shares in proportion to their respective NAV.

-During the year, as part of the managed wind down, the Company made a return of capital on three separate occasions, returning a total of £21,358,540 to Ordinary shareholders and £13,892,422 to 2016 C shareholders.
-Refer to note 14 for full details of the Company's return of capital and note 18 for return of capital made post year-end.
+During the year, as part of the managed wind down, the Company made a return of capital on two separate occasions, returning a total of £8,899,392 to Ordinary shareholders and £3,473,106 to 2016 C shareholders.
+Refer to note 13 for full details of the Company's return of capital and note 17 for return of capital made post year-end.